shiyu15/nmbxd_vscode/README.md

-# nmbnd README
+# nmbxd README

-This is the README for your extension "nmbnd".
+This is the README for your extension "nmbxd".
 After writing up a brief description, we recommend including the following sections.

 ## Features